 In Cairanne berries on our Syrah vines are ripening and entering the véraison stage, when the grapes’ skins turn from green to purple and the texture changes from hard to soft as the berries ripen.
 As we tend to the vines during this crucial stage we thought we’d take a moment to reflect on what’s happened so far in the vineyard during the 2014 vintage.

 Our Cairanne cellar houses 23 demi-muids (large 600 litre barrels) which we use more and more to achieve finesse and balance to our wines during maturation.
 So important are these large barrels to the subtle oak discernible in our final wine that we wanted to trace their creation from forest to cellar.
-So winemaker Morvane Ceillier set off to the deep, dark wood to find out more…..
+So we ventured into the deep, dark wood to find out more…..

 Ever since 2009 when our winemaker Eric Monnin first stood in Boutinot Rhône’s highest plots – La Pauline and Les Six Terrasses – he knew that there was a chance to make truly magical wine.
 That dream is now a reality with the release of ‘Les Six’, Cairanne, Côtes du Rhône Villages 2011 – a unique blend of six varieties rather than the commonplace two (Grenache Noir and Syrah).
 This is the story of ‘Les Six’…

 Outside our cellar the almond tree has burst into flower; the bees are buzzing and the air is noisy with the excitement brought by the Spring equinox.
 In the vineyard all is quiet though and we must wait a little longer for our vines to bud and flower.
 As we wait, we savour the fruits of our most recent harvest – olive oil from the ancient tree in Saint Andéol.